|In Memory of|

 hospitals with his experience and resources.
 There is more about Stephen Armitage's life and works here

-By the beginning of the Great War, both sons had begun their careers - Stephen Cecil as a solicitor with the Nottingham firm of Eking, Morris & Armitage and Sydney
+By the beginning of the Great War, both sons had begun their careers - Stephen Cecil as a solicitor with the Nottingham firm of Eking, Morris & Armitage and Sidney

 Robert as an accountant.
 Both immediately put these careers on hold, to serve with the colours.
 Both were commissioned with the Notts & Derby Army Service Corps, Stephen

-Cecil as a Captain and, Sydney Robert. initially as a Second Lieutenant.
+Cecil as a Captain and, Sidney Robert. initially as a Second Lieutenant.

 On 15 February 1915, Stephen Armitage died unexpectedly, aged only 50, at his home in Beeston7.
 Some five days earlier he had undergone an operation for appendicitis